 When the University receives information alleging gender-based discrimination and sexual misconduct, an investigation will be conducted by a professional staff member or independent investigator (herein referred to as “investigator”) who has received annual training in these types of cases.
-The role of the investigator is to be a neutral fact-finder, and the EEO and Title IX Coordinator oversees the investigation.
+The role of the investigator is to be a neutral fact-finder, and the Director of Equal Opportunity and Title IX oversees the investigation.

 The investigator will also determine whether there is good cause to grant a hearing.
 If a hearing is recommended, the investigator will list which sexual and gender-based misconduct or student conduct policies may allegedly have been violated.